-Week number 3 for our top tips is all about the knee, in particular knee sprains!
-The knee can be a bit more difficult to self-diagnose then an ankle sprain or calf injury but there’s certainly things you can do to help yourself.
+Knee injuries can be a bit more difficult to self-diagnose then an ankle sprain or calf injury but there’s certainly things you can do to help yourself.

-Those of you who read this every week will realise that sleep is an athletes best friend and that certainly applies when recovering from an injury.
-If its initially painful to straighten your knee, try placing a pillow underneath the joint to support it, or between both knees if you sleep on your side.
+- When laying down, try placing a pillow underneath the joint to support it, or between both knees if you sleep on your side.

 Vitamin A and C are heavily used in tissue healing and therefore food groups high in these such as carrots, kale and spinach are a good way to go.